Nealelab/UKBB_ldsc/README.md

 This is almost certainly not the ideal way to strcture this analysis.
 Making a human manage the splitting/batching here somewhat defeats the purpose of having flexible cloud compute.
 We're conly doing it this way currently for expediency while we investigate better long-term alternatives.

-With the current settings in the submission script this takes a little over 10 CPU hours split over 10 minimal `n1-highcpu-16` VMs, each running 8 traits in parallel at a time.
+With the current settings in the submission script running ~1500 traits takes a little over 10 CPU hours split over 10 minimal `n1-highcpu-16` VMs, each running 8 traits in parallel at a time.
 Attempts to scale this up to more traits on a machine (with 32- or 64-core VMs) have seen poor performance, likely due to being I/O bound for reading reference and sumstat files.

 ### Settings